- Appalachia and the South

 Dr. Wilkerson has collaborated on or co-founded several oral history and public history projects, including the Long Women's Movement Project at the Southern Oral History Program, the Invisible Histories Project-Mississippi to document LGBTQ+ history in Mississippi, and the Black Families of Yalobusha County, MS Oral History Project at the University of Mississippi.
 At WVU, she is currently collaborating with former women coal miners on an oral history project documenting their lives and work, and she is on the advisory board for the West Virginia Feminist Activist History Collection.

 Before arriving at WVU, she was on faculty at the University of Mississippi for six years and was a visiting scholar at the American Academy of Arts & Sciences.
-She was recently named a Carnegie Fellow for 2021-2023.
+She was awarded the prestigious Carnegie Fellowship during 2021-2023.

 Personal Website: https://jessicawilkerson.org/